sanxing-chen/Academic-Web/docs/post/2017-01-02-How To Become A Front-end Developer.md

 *   [Hux's blog](http://huangxuan.me/)
 *   [Byvoid's blog](https://www.byvoid.com/)

 The most important thing I think is to be elegant, wherever in code or design.
-And I recommend you to use vue.js to achieve some function.
+And I recommend you to use vue.js to implement some functions.